kumarnandwalkar/video-calling-app/README.md

-This is a videocalling application in which at a time only 2 people can join in a room and this video calling is done on devices connected to same wifi i.e video calling on LAN using webrtc
+This is a videocalling application in which at a time only 2 people can join in a room more of a whatsapp video call like system unlike zoom, google meet clone and this video calling is done on devices connected to same wifi i.e video calling on LAN using webrtc